-(1) Failure to Cooperate with the church’s program and ministry;
+- Failure to cooperate with the church’s program and ministry.

-(3) Doctrinal departure from the tenets of faith;
+- Doctrinal departure from the tenets of faith.

 Section 1.
 Meetings for Worship.
 Meetings for public worship shall be held on each Lord’s Day and during the week as may be provided for under the direction of the Pastor.

 Section 2.
-Annual Business Meeting.
-There shall be an Annual Business Meeting of Insert Name of Church.
+Annual business meeting.
+There shall be an Annual Business Meeting of (insert name of church).
 This business meeting shall be held at the end of the fiscal year.
-This meeting shall be conducted in the auditorium of Insert Name of Church.
-New officers, elders, and deacons shall formerly be installed and all reports shall be read at the Annual Business Meeting.
+This meeting shall be conducted in the auditorium of (insert name of church).
+New officers, elders and deacons shall be installed and all reports shall be read at the Annual Business Meeting.

 Section 5.
 Quorum.
-No record of any special or regular business meetings of (insert name of church or ministry here) shall be made unless one-half (1/2) or more legal members are present to constitute a quorum.
+No record of any special or regular business meetings of (insert name of church) shall be made unless one-half (1/2) or more legal members are present to constitute a quorum.

 Section 6.
 Order of Business.
-The regular order of business for the Annual Business Meeting of (insert name of church or ministry here) shall be as follows:
+The regular order of business for the Annual Business Meeting of (insert name of church) shall be as follows:

 This order of business may be altered or suspended at any meeting by a majority vote of the members present.
 The usual parliamentary rules as laid down in “Robert’s Rules of Order” shall govern all debates when not in conflict with this Constitution.

-(1) All funds needed for the maintenance of Insert Name of Church shall be provided by the voluntary contributions, tithes, and offerings of the members and friends of the corporation.
-It is expected that every member shall decide before God what he or she can and will give cheerfully to the support of the Lord’s work at home and in the foreign field.
-(Malachi 3:10; I Corinthians 16:1, 2; Romans 12:8)
+- All funds needed for the maintenance of (insert name of church) shall be provided by voluntary contributions, tithes and offerings.
+Every member shall decide before God what he or she can cheerfully give to the support of the Lord’s work at home and in the foreign field (Malachi 3:10, I Corinthians 16:1-2; Romans 12:8).

-(3) Deposits must be made by (insert name of church or ministry here) promptly in a local bank.
+- Deposits must be made by (insert name of church) promptly in a local bank.

-(4) A separate account will be established for (insert name of church or ministry here).
+- A separate account will be established for (insert name of church).

-(7) Two signature checks are to be used
+- Two signature checks are to be used.

-(8) The treasurer must be a board member (officer/director).
-However, a secretary or administrative assistant may be utilized in the day-to-day record keeping as is necessary.
+- The treasurer must be a board member (officer/director).
+However, a secretary or administrative assistant may be utilized in the day-to-day record keeping as necessary.

-(9) Financial records, without exception, are to be kept in the church office.
-This includes any duplicates or copies of church records being kept in a congregates home, office, or personal possession.
+- Financial records, without exception, are to be kept in the church office.

 DEPARTMENTS AND COMMITTEES